Karma Aur Holi

-Karma Aur Holi is a 2009 Indian romantic-drama film written and directed by débutant Manish Gupta.
+Karma Aur Holi is a 2009 Indian drama film written and directed by Manish Gupta.
+The film stars Randeep Hooda and Sushmita Sen in the lead roles.

-Synopsis
+Plot

 The film revolves around an NRI couple, desperate to have a biological child.
-The couple host a party to celebrate Holi, with Indian and American guests.
+The couple hosts a party to celebrate Holi with Indian and American guests, including a black girl.
 The plot deals with the events happening further.